Moving to Jekyll

 The Jekyll community provides multiple themes (https://jekyllrb.com/docs/themes/).
 My theme of choice was https://github.com/cotes2020/jekyll-theme-chirpy due to its look-and-feel and minimalism.

-You can either create a new website using the jekyll new command, then download the content from github and replace it, or start from scratch by cloning the repository above.
-I choose the latter.
+You can either create a new website using the jekyll new command and then replace its content, or start from scratch by cloning the repository above.
+I chose the latter.

 1